SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 1. First we must decide what Event Exchange Pattern (EEP) we will use.
 For Maximum flexibility, and because time is not of the essence, we will leverage "Event-Carried State Transfer".
 2. Click into the _Designer_ component of the Event Portal
    ![](img/designer-tab.png)
-3. Double Click on the _NYC Modern Taxi Co - Back Office_ Application Domain and its time to get creating!
+3. Double-click on the _NYC Modern Taxi Co - Back Office_ Application Domain and its time to get creating!
    ![](img/domain-dive.gif)

 4. Click on the Schema tab